dougeby/IntuneDocs/InTuneDocs/DeployUse/understand-your-devices-with-inventory-in-microsoft-intune.md

 |**Activation Lock Enabled**|iOS devices only|
 |**Encryption Enabled**|All devices|

-## What's collected from Windows PCs
+## What's collected from Windows PCs?
 > [!IMPORTANT]
 > This section applies only to Windows PCs that run the Intune Windows PC client software.